-The airport's Public Relations and Marketing director reviews all filming requests.
-Only Salt Lake City Department of Airports (SLCDA) forms will be executed by the City.
-The airport does not sign filming release forms since this is addressed in the SLCDA’s contract language.
+The Director of Communication and Marketing, or a designated representative, will review all filming requests.
+The airport does not sign filming release forms, since that is addressed in SLCDA’s contract language.

 Deposit & Fees